-Located on a narrow sliver of land between the bay and Highway 101 in Lincoln City, Oregon, the Siletz Bay Pelican Brew Pub is the southernmost location of Pelican Brewing Company.
+Located on a narrow sliver of land between the Siletz Bay and Highway 101 in Lincoln City, Oregon, this is the southernmost location of Pelican Brewing Company.
 The site embodies the natural beauty that the Oregon coast is known for, overlooking shifting tides and dramatic views of driftwood covered beaches.

-Responding to the coastal environment, the program opens the building up to the outside and invites the outside to come in.
-Two opposing shed roofs extend over interior and exterior spaces that are woven together, giving guests the feeling of being fully immersed in the atmosphere of the bay and beach.
+Responding to the coastal environment, the program opens the building up to the outside, inviting it in.
+Two opposing shed roofs extend over interior and exterior spaces.
+These spaces are woven together, giving guests the feeling of being fully immersed in the atmosphere of the bay and beach.

 The bay facing shed welcomes patrons, inviting them through a procession that starts with a breezeway and inglenook, featuring a double-sided fireplace and dining area with access to a boardwalk and views of the shore.